prosenjit011/PingOps-Agent/README.md

 - **[Frodo Library (frodo-lib)](https://github.com/rockcarver/frodo-lib)** - The underlying Node.js library that powers Frodo CLI.
 Provides a comprehensive, typed API for all AIC operations including authentication, configuration management, and log access.
 - **[Frodo CLI Documentation](https://github.com/rockcarver/frodo-cli/blob/main/README.md)** - Full usage guide, command reference, and examples.

-A future version of AIC Sentinel may integrate with frodo-lib to unlock capabilities beyond log monitoring - such as inspecting journeys, scripts, and OAuth2 clients referenced in log entries, or supporting service account authentication alongside API keys.
+A future version of PingOps-Agent may integrate with frodo-lib to unlock capabilities beyond log monitoring - such as inspecting journeys, scripts, and OAuth2 clients referenced in log entries, or supporting service account authentication alongside API keys.
 For now, the pure REST approach keeps the tool focused on what it does best: fast, visual log debugging.

 Also worth noting is [**fidc-debug-tools**](https://github.com/vscheuber/fidc-debug-tools) by Volker Scheuber, which was the original inspiration for this project.
 It provides CLI-based log tailing with configurable filters and is great when you want to pipe output to `jq` or integrate with other shell tools.